hashicorp/terraform-website/content/source/docs/cloud/workspaces/index.html.md

 Much like splitting monolithic applications into smaller microservices, this enables teams to make changes in parallel.
 In addition, it makes it easier to re-use configurations to manage other environments of infrastructure ("app1-dev," etc.).

 ## Creating Workspaces

-> **Hands-on:** Try the [Create a Workspace](https://learn.hashicorp.com/tutorials/terraform/cloud-workspace-create?in=terraform/cloud-get-started) tutorial on HashiCorp Learn.

 You can create workspaces through the [Terraform Cloud UI](/docs/cloud/workspaces/creating.html) or the [Workspaces API](../api/workspaces.html).